Best Adoption Guide for Non-Indigenous Professionals in the NWT After Bill C-92

 If you are a non-Indigenous professional in the Northwest Territories considering adoption — a GNWT employee, educator, healthcare worker, or anyone who has built a career in the North without multi-generational ties to an Indigenous community — the best adoption guide for your situation is one that addresses Bill C-92's placement priorities directly and provides a practical framework for the Cultural Connection Plan that HSS requires and cannot teach you how to build.
 The Northwest Territories Adoption Process Guide is that resource.

 Bill C-92 did not end non-Indigenous adoption of Indigenous children in the NWT.
-What it did was establish five placement priority levels that position non-Indigenous families at Priority 5 — after parent, extended family, community member, and other Indigenous family.
+What it did was establish five placement priority levels that position non-Indigenous families at Priority 5 — after a parent, an adult family member, the same Indigenous group, community, or people, and another Indigenous family.
 This is not a ban.
 It is a bar to clear, and the families who clear it do so by demonstrating specific cultural competency before and during the home study, not by hoping their commitment is assumed.

 Approximately 85% of children in the care of the NWT Director of Child and Family Services are Indigenous.
 For non-Indigenous families in the territory who want to adopt through the departmental pathway, this statistic defines the practical reality: the child you adopt will almost certainly be Indigenous, and the system now requires you to prove — on paper, in a structured plan — that you can maintain their connection to their language, community, and rights.